 805 30th Ave, Clear Lake, WI 54005

-Tasty Details: Wood-fired pizza baked in the sawmill and brews from the brew shed are specialty here.
+Tasty Details: Just over an hour from the Twin Cities, Sawmill Pizza is under new ownership in 2023.
+Wood-fired pizza baked in the sawmill and brews from the brew shed are specialty here.
 Offered Sundays, noon-7:00 pm.
 Pizzas are $24.
 There’s occasional entertainment to add to the fun.
 Cash only.
-Opens for the 2022: Season May 29th and runs through September.
+Opens Memorial Day Weekend and through September.

 Suncrest Gardens Farm